 There’s a lot going on today!

 Post-midterms this week is the first I feel like I can actually breathe since starting my dietetic internship…so I naturally spent some quality time bonding with my oven on Monday!
 I re-made the pumpkin pizza crust I teased on Instagram on Friday night (recipe coming Monday!) and chocolate chip pumpkin muffins with NO ADDED SUGAR.

 And fall deserves muffins.
 Made with pumpkin.

-You neeeeed these muffins in your life, like yesterday!
+You neeeeed Vegan Chocolate Chip Pumpkin Muffins in your life, like yesterday!

-I adapted this pumpkiny, cinnamony, chocolatey recipe from this recipe and used my secret sweet weapon — DATES — to sweeten this fall treat without adding any added sugar (less those few chocolate chips, but we don’t have to go there).
-These muffins use 100% whole wheat flour so you can feel good about starting your day with a good dose of fiber along side those chocolate chips 😉
+I adapted this pumpkiny, cinnamony, chocolatey recipe from this recipe and used my secret sweet weapon — DATES (affil link) — to sweeten this fall treat without adding any added sugar (less those few chocolate chips, but we don’t have to go there).

 - Made with 100% whole wheat flour